DKIM

 - Prefer aligned DKIM for marketing email because SPF can fail after forwarding.

-- If your email delivery service offers multiple DKIM selectors, keep the active records in DNS until that service confirms the old selector is no longer used.
+- If your email delivery service offers multiple DKIM selectors, keep the active records in DNS until the service confirms that the old selector is no longer used.

 ## Fix Common Issues